Lost & Found Pets

 Found Dogs

 LCAS is able to accept lost dogs.
 Please call the Animal Shelter at 541-265-0720 and/or Dispatch to reach an Animal Services Deputy at 541-265-0777.
-Animal Shelter staff are available 7 am to 5 pm every day.
 You may also help find the dog's family by taking the following steps:

 - Have the animal scanned for a microchip at a veterinarian's office, at the animal shelter, or by calling an Animal Services Deputy.